d-mayerova/Vaccine_confidence_Albania/Vaccine_confidence_Albania_Stata_code.md

-Vaccine confidence and timeliness of childhood immunisation by health information source, socioeconomic, and geographic characteristics in Albania: 2017-2018 Demographic and Health Survey analysis
+Vaccine confidence and timeliness of childhood immunisation by health information source, maternal, socioeconomic, and geographic characteristics in Albania
 ========================================================================================================

 Daniela Mayerová (1), Kaja Abbas (2)